Zachary-Rude/adblocker/README.md

 Once the ZIP archive has been downloaded, extract the `adblocker-master` folder.
 Since it is a Chrome extension, you need to have Google Chrome installed on your computer.
 If Chrome is not installed on your computer, download and install it from https://www.google.com/chrome/; otherwise, it will already be installed (e.g., if your're on a Chromebook or Android device), and you can simply launch it.

-Assuming that Chrome is installed, go to `chrome://extensions/`, click on the "Load unpacked" button, select the extracted `adblocker-master` folder, and your're all set!
+Assuming that Chrome is installed, go to `chrome://extensions/`, click on the "Load unpacked" button, select the extracted `adblocker-master` folder, and you're all set!

 ## **License**